TanStack/query/README.md

 ## `setConsole`

-`setConsole` is an optional utility function that allows you replace the `console` interface used to log errors.
+`setConsole` is an optional utility function that allows you to replace the `console` interface used to log errors.
 By default, the `window.console` object is used.
 If no global `console` object is found in the environment, nothing will be logged.

 ```js
 import { setConsole } from 'react-query'